sagemath/trac_to_gh/Issue 9790.md

 # Issue 9790: Fix documentation for weave in the "numerical_sage" document

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9791

 Original creator: mhansen